Xe/site/blog/nix-flakes-4-wsl-2022-05-01.markdown

-Head to the NixOS-WSL [releases page](https://github.com/nix-community/NixOS-WSL/releases/) and download the `nixos-wsl-installer-fixed.tar.gz` file to your Downloads folder.
+Head to the NixOS-WSL [releases page](https://github.com/nix-community/NixOS-WSL/releases/) and download the `nixos-wsl-installer.tar.gz` file to your Downloads folder.

 Then open Powershell and make a folder called `WSL`: